Dexwel/2023-07-31-BiocRnaseq-Bioc2023/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% elsif site.carpentry == "bioc" %}
-  Bioconductor workshop
+  Bioconductor
-  {% endif %}
+  {% endif %} workshop,
-  workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>